 At the heart of all teaching at South Hill Primary is a graduated approach; we are continually assessing, planning, implementing and reviewing our approach to teaching.

-This is equally necessary for children with SEN. The child's class teacher will provide as needed: differentiated learning opportunities, intervention support and strategies that will support the child's academic progression and emotional well-being.
+This is equally necessary for children with SEND.
+The child's class teacher will provide as needed: tasks that have been made accessible for children with different needs, differentiated learning, intervention support and strategies that will support the child's academic progression and emotional well-being.